 Music Therapy Assessment Tool for Awareness in Disorders of Consciousness (MATADOC) Online Training

-This three-day online course will equip delegates to use the Music Therapy Assessment Tool for Awareness in Disorders of Consciousness (MATADOC) with minimally responsive patients in clinical settings
+This interactive two-day online course teaches delegates to use the Music Therapy Assessment Tool for Awareness in Disorders of Consciousness (MATADOC) in clinical settings with minimally responsive patients.

-The MATADOC is a standardised diagnostic music-based measure validated for use with adults with prolonged disorders of consciousness (PDOC).
+The MATADOC is a standardised diagnostic music-based assessment and treatment planning tool validated for use with adults with prolonged disorders of consciousness (PDOC).
 The MATADOC provides a rigorous assessment and evaluation for use with people whose awareness is difficult to assess clinically due to complex clinical presentations that compromise motor, cognitive and communication functioning.